dxmv/wallet-tracker/README.md

 - [ ] Add crypto types accepted for a wallet
 - [ ] Tests
 - [x] If crypto is already in a wallet, update it
+- [ ] Myb save the id of coin gecko crypto?

 - Tickets
   - [ ] A user can submit a ticket